-Literacy Integration with the Content Areas.
-Using a redesigned school bus, the Marion County Leaders of Literacy team created a STEAM bus in order to introduce students in the elementary grades to constructional activities where they can learn skills in the fields of science, technology, engineering, art and math.
-The STEAM Bus contains stations where students build boomerangs, balloon-powered cars, Lego towers and Play Dough buildings.
+• Literacy Integration with the Content Areas.
+Using a redesigned school bus, the Marion County Leaders of Literacy team created a STEAM bus to introduce students in the elementary grades to constructional activities where they can learn skills in science, technology, engineering, art and math.
+The STEAM Bus contains stations where students build boomerangs, balloon-powered cars, Lego towers, and Play Dough buildings.
 From week to week, the bus first traveled to area high school football games in order to be available for students to get a trial of the activities.
-The bus now travels to locations as needed, in order to give students at any elementary school a taste of STEAM.
+The bus now travels to locations as needed, in order to give students at an elementary school a taste of STEAM.

-- STEM-Minded WV STEM-minded WV is a conduit to equip students, families, and school personnel with the tools necessary to become active learners and to maintain a competitive edge in the world (WVDE, 2020). - Garden-based learning at North Elementary in Monongalia County North Elementary has operated a school garden since 2011.
-They have 30+ garden beds including a high tunnel, a newly renovated outdoor makerspace, composting, vermicomposting, and indoor grow lights and EarthBoxes for indoor classroom gardening.
+- STEAM-Minded WV STEAM-minded WV is a conduit to equip students, families, and school personnel with the tools necessary to become active learners and maintain a competitive edge globally (WVDE, 2020). - Garden-based learning at North Elementary in Monongalia County North Elementary has operated a school garden since 2011.
+They have 30+ garden beds, including a high tunnel, a newly renovated outdoor makerspace, composting, vermicomposting, indoor grow lights and EarthBoxes for indoor classroom gardening.
 They have a curriculum available online with lessons suitable for a full garden program or those just beginning.
-Garden based learning, like all project based learning, benefits all learners, but especially those challenged groups for whom hands-on learning is best.
+Garden-based learning, like all project-based learning, benefits all learners, but especially those challenged groups for whom hands-on learning is best.